 Unfortunately, however, Cuba’s visionary leader was overthrown by puritanical communists opposed to gambling, as well as to prostitution, sex tourism and other such fun and healthy recreational activities.

 Castro and communist Cuba were, of course, to become long-running headaches for the American government.
 Yet what is often forgotten is that the Cuban revolution was initially favourably received among most Americans.

 Thus, on a visit to America soon after coming to power:

 “In New York… Fidel Castro arrived in April 1959 to a hero’s welcome… The young guerrilla leader, charismatic in his beard and fatigues, was hailed as a liberator in the finest Latin American tradition – another Bolívar” (p253).

-Thus, just as a previous generation of American journalists, such as John Reed and Walter Duranty, had hailed the Bolshevik revolution as a positive development, so later generations were to hail Mugabe as a progressive liberator rather than a brutal tyrant, and the so-called ‘Arab Spring’ as a movement for western-style liberal democracy rather than for theocratic Islamic fundamentalism.
+Such naivity about incoming totalitarian despots is a recurrent feature of American politics.
+Previous generations of American journalists, such as John Reed and Walter Duranty, had hailed the Bolshevik revolution as a positive development, and Lenin and Stalin as benign and progressive leaders.
+Later generations of American journalists were to fall into the same trap again, when they hail Mugabe as a progressive and democratic liberator and freedom-fighter, and the so-called ‘Arab Spring’ as motivated by support for western-style liberal democracy rather than for theocratic Islamic fundamentalism.

 In respect of Cuba, among the first to see the writing on the wall was Lansky himself, perhaps because, unlike most Americans, he was present on the ground in Cuba attempting in vain to protect his investment and business interests.
 He could hardly afford to be as naïve and deluded as his fellow countrymen regarding the true nature of the new regime.